informalsystems/hermes/guide/src/tutorials/more-chains/concurrent-instances.md

 If both commands run successfully, they should output a `SUCCESS` message.

-Now, let's verify that these packets are indeed stuck with the `query packets` command above :
+Now, let's verify that these packets are indeed stuck with the `query packets` commands:

 - At ibc-0:
     ```shell